lyft/atlantis/runatlantis.io/docs/apply-requirements.md

 At this time, the Azure DevOps client only supports merging using the default 'no fast-forward' strategy.
 Make sure your branch policies permit this type of merge.
 :::

-###Un-Diverged
+###UnDiverged
-Prevent applies if any changes have on the destination branch since the most recent plan.
+Prevent applies if there are any changes on the base branch since the most recent plan.
+Applies to `merge` checkout strategy only.

 #### Usage
 You can set the `undiverged` requirement by: